ka1130/just-sudo-it/_posts/2017-03-18-jekyll-on-windows-part1.md

 If you encounter any trouble at this point, check up [this place](https://labs.sverrirs.com/jekyll/1x-ruby-and-devkit-error.html) for a solution.
 That’s it!
 If all went fine, you’re ready to proceed and install Jekyll Gem.

 ## Step 3.
-Setting up Jekyll
+Setting up Jekyll and Bundler

 To get your Jekyll up and ready you simply run:

 {% highlight javascript %}
 gem install jekyll
 {% endhighlight %}<br>
-There you go!
-You can now start your first Jekyll project.
-That simple.

-## Step 4.
-Installing Bundler

 You will need a package manager called Bundler to get all Jekyll dependencies installed properly.
 Your console needs the following commands: